pkhamutou/odd-even-cycle-reduction/README.md

-# odd-even-cycle-reduction
+# The odd-even cycle reduction
-The odd-even cycle reduction for solving tridiagonal systems of linear equations
+Write a short C-language program realizing the odd-even reduction for solving tridiagonal systems of linear equations.
+Program should make use of calculations distributed on the net of computers.
+Realization in the Open MPI environment.
+Project task from Parallel Numerical Methods.